Comparative Pathobiology Graduate Manual

 MS Bypass

-1. Academic Performance in current program.
-The student is expected to have completed at least 10 credit hours of formal course work in courses which require examinations and in which letter grades are awarded.
+1. Academic Performance in the current program.
+The student is expected to have completed at least 10 credit hours of formal coursework in courses that require examinations and in which letter grades are awarded.
 It is expected that the student will have a cumulative GPA of 3.25, exclusive of seminar and special problem courses.
 At least two courses must have been taken outside the PVM.

-The major professor should submit on behalf of the student the following to the CPB Graduate Program Coordinator to initiate the MS bypass: a request for bypass memo addressing criteria listed above as well as funding source; an up to date transcript from Purdue for the student; his/her plan of research; and copies of his/her transcripts from previous universities attended.
+The major professor should submit on behalf of the student the following to the CPB Graduate Program Coordinator to initiate the MS bypass: a request for bypass memo addressing the criteria listed above as well as funding source; an up-to-date transcript from Purdue for the student; his/her plan of research; and copies of his/her transcripts from previous universities attended.

 PhD Preliminary Examination